harshilps/Personel_blog/3-HOP.md

   <a href="https://github.com/harshilps/car_race"  style="font-weight: bolder;text-align: justify;text-justify: inter-word;">
       Computer Graphics: A simple 3 lane car racing game. </a><br>
       Developed a simple car racing game in C using the basics of Computer Graphics.
 The player gets 3 life to progress through levels and complete the whole track.
 The speed increases while progressing through each level by minimizing the delay of a car reappearing.
 A simple twist has also been included by adding a story to this simple game.

-    Programming Language used to make Arduino and Sensors communicate between each other is Lua.
 <span>[<a href="https://github.com/harshilps/car_race">code</a>]</span>
   </div>
 </p>